NVIDIA/NeMo/docs/source/features/activation_recomputation.rst

 If the virtual pipelining is used, ``activations_checkpoint_num_layers`` means the layers per virtual pipeline stage.

 NeMo also supports checkpointing the input to a block of multiple consecutive Transformer layers meaning that a block of Transformer layers becomes the recomputation granularity.
 This can further save activation memory at the cost of increasing the recomputation buffer memory.
-Thus, it can only give memory saving when the model has many Transformer layers or the intermediate layers of a Transformer layer hold relatively small activation stores.
+Thus, it is only beneficial for memory savings when the model has many Transformer layers or the intermediate layers of a Transformer layer hold relatively small activation stores.
 This recomputation mode can be enabled by setting ``activations_checkpoint_method=uniform``, and the number of Transformer layers per recomputation block is set using ``activations_checkpoint_num_layers``.

 Self-attention Recomputation